 Producer Prices Change in Kazakhstan averaged 12.64 percent from 1999 until 2021, reaching an all time high of 71.70 percent in July of 2008 and a record low of -33.60 percent in July of 2009.
 This page provides - Kazakhstan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Kazakhstan Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Producer Prices Change in Kazakhstan is expected to be 23.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Kazakhstan to stand at 19.20 in 12 months time.
-In the long-term, the Kazakhstan Producer Prices Change is projected to trend around 7.30 percent in 2020, according to our econometric models.
+Producer Prices Change in Kazakhstan is expected to be 30.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kazakhstan Producer Prices Change is projected to trend around 6.00 percent in 2023 and 4.00 percent in 2024, according to our econometric models.